 In the original GraphAF, the intermediate molecular graph generated by the autoregressive flow doesn’t contain edge features.
 Thus, in GraphAF+e, during the graph generation step, we apply a one-hot encoding to each edge according to the edge type to obtain edge features in the intermediate generated molecular graph.

-\paragraph{Reward design implementation} For the property optimization task, we use the same reward design in GraphAF, which incorporates both intermediate and final rewards for training the policy network. \textit{A small penalization will be introduced as the intermediate reward if the edge predictions violate the valency check.
+\paragraph{Reward design implementation} For the property optimisation task, we use the same reward design in GraphAF, which incorporates both intermediate and final rewards for training the policy network.
+A small penalisation will be introduced as the intermediate reward if the edge predictions violate the valency check.
 The final rewards include both the score of targeted-properties of generated molecules and the chemical validity reward.
-The final reward is distributed to all intermediate steps with a discounting factor to stabilize the training.}~\cite{GraphAF} The property-targeted reward $r$ for a molecule $m$ on a metric $d$ is defined as follows:
+The final reward is distributed to all intermediate steps with a discounting factor to stabilise the training~\cite{GraphAF}.
+The property-targeted reward $r$ for a molecule $m$ on a metric $d$ is defined as follows:

-where t is the temperature for reward design decided by the grid search.
+where $t$ is the temperature for reward design decided by the grid search.